qinlincmu/ReachModelPlex/README.md

     - type "make" in the model file, if everything goes well, you'll find an executable RC_bicycle program
     NOTE: so far the prototype is only working in Linux, only Ubuntu16.04 LTS has been tested.

-## To run the simulation, we just execute the main python file: simulator.py
+## To run the simulation, we just execute the main python file: main.py (program for the old monitor) or main1.py(program for the new monitor)

 ## Introduction of all subfolders:
     aa_planner: store policy of CPO learning-based controller